 A sponsor is not a friend or family member.
 Sponsors include public sector organisations, government agencies, charitable trusts, international governments and agencies, foundations, not-for-profit organisations and private sector employers, where they have agreed in writing to pay all or part of the study, study costs and living costs.

-Additional Programme Costs and/or Research Costs may be payable for postgraduate and certain undergraduate programme students as notified in their formal letter of admission.
+Additional Programme Costs and/or Research Costs may be payable for postgraduate and certain undergraduate programmes and students will be notified of these in their formal letter of admission.
 Please contact the appropriate College Office for further details.

 At the discretion of the University, a refund of tuition fees may be made to students who withdraw from a programme with appropriate academic approval.
 If you withdraw before 31 January, you will be liable for 60% of the annual tuition fees.
 If you withdraw after this date, you will be liable for the full session fees and you will not be entitled to a refund.